 My responsibility is to express an opinion on compliance for each of the Early Learning Coalition of Florida's Gateway, Inc.'s, major federal programs and state projects based on my audit of the types of compliance requirements referred to above.
-I conducted my audit of compliance in accordance with auditing standards generally accepted in the United States of America; the standards applicable to financial audits contained in Government Auditing Standards, issued by the Comptroller General of the United States; the audit requirements of Title 2 U.S. Code of Federal Regulations, Part 200, Uniform Administrative Requirements, Cost Principles, and Audit Requirements for Federal Awards (Uniform Guidance); and Chapter 10.650, Rules of the Auditor General.
-Those standards, the Uniform Guidance, Chapter 10.650, Rules of the Auditor General and the special audit guidance provided by the Florida Office of Early Learning require that I plan and perform the audit to obtain reasonable assurance about whether noncompliance with the types of compliance requirements referred to above that could have a direct and material effect on a major Federal program or State project occurred.
+I conducted my audit of compliance in accordance with auditing standards generally accepted in the United States of America; the standards applicable to financial audits contained in Government Auditing Standards, issued by the Comptroller General of the United States; the audit requirements of Title 2 U.S. Code of Federal Regulations, Part 200, Uniform Administrative Requirements, Cost Principles, and Audit Requirements for Federal Awards (Uniform Guidance); and Chapter 10.650, Rules of the Auditor General and the special audit guidance provided by the Florida Office of

+Early Learning require that I plan and perform the audit to obtain reasonable assurance about whether noncompliance with the types of compliance requirements referred to above that could have a direct and material effect on a major Federal program or State project occurred.
 An audit includes examining, on a test basis, evidence about Early Learning Coalition of Florida's Gateway Inc.'s, compliance with those requirements and performing such other procedures as I considered necessary in the circumstances.